anowacki/QuakeML.jl/README.md

 [QuakeML format](https://quake.ethz.ch/quakeml).

 ## User-facing functions
 - `QuakeML.read`: Read a QuakeML file.
-(This function is not exported.)
+(This function is not exported. and requires the module prefix `QuakeML`.)
 - `QuakeML.readstring`: Read a QuakeML document from a string.
 (This function is not exported.)
+- `write`: Write a set of `EventParameters` as a QuakeML XML document.
 - `preferred_focal_mechanism`: Get the preferred focal mechanism for an event
 - `preferred_magnitude`: Get the preferred magnitude for an event
 - `preferred_origin`: Get the preferred origin for an event